stepanenko/fullstack-apps/Recoil.md

 should always produce the same results (at least for the lifetime of the application).
 This is important as selector evaluations may be cached, restarted, or executed multiple times.
 Because of this, selectors are generally a good way to model read-only DB queries.

+From a component's point of view, selectors can be read using the same hooks that are used to read atoms.
+However it's important to note that certain hooks only work with **writable state** (i.e `useRecoilState()`).
+All atoms are writable state, but only some selectors are considered writable state (selectors that have both a `get` and `set` property).